-For all cloud accounts, the email used to register your account will provide you with access to the account settings.
-Before you use the system for the first time you should configure your account in order to register your web properties with unblu, receive your account-specific snippet and to set your system preferences.
+For all Unblu Cloud accounts, the email used to register your account will provide you with access to the account settings.
+Before you use the system for the first time you should configure your account in order to register your web properties with Unblu, receive your account-specific snippet and to set your system preferences.

 If you are setup as an administrator you have administrative rights to your account.
-Once you login you have the option to navigate to the admin application under the myunblu navigation.
-Note that regular users do not have access to the administrative interface but directly start the co-browsing application once logged in via the unblu homepage.
-Consequently, you do not have to worry about regular users changing any of the configuration parameters.
+Once you log in, you have the option to navigate to the admin application under the myunblu navigation.
+Note that regular users don’t have access to the administrative interface but directly start the co-browsing application once logged in via the Unblu homepage.
+Consequently, you needn’t worry about regular users changing any of the configuration parameters.

 See licensing.
 If you have already reached the activation date and your subscription has been paid, the status of your subscription will be set to active.

 Unblu allows you to determine a number of settings applied to all domains and /or Named Areas within your account.
 The account settings dynamically adjust to the licensed product.
 For instance, you can enable in-context migration for a teams account.
-However, this setting will not appear in a starter account.
-It is important that you define the languages that you would like to activate, as the domain settings will rely on those definitions to be in place.
+However, this setting won’t appear in a starter account.
+It’s important that you define the languages that you would like to activate, as the domain settings will rely on those definitions to be in place.